vinay-swamy/Rstudio-docker/README.md

 ```

 However, directly using rocker's containers doesn't give the full features of Rstudio because
 - you cannot install packages through the standard `install.packages` because the container itself is not writable.
-A external library collection on the server's filesystem can be used, but theres no way to add this new path to the Rprofile/Renvironments, and so when installing and loading packages, you'll have to always manually specify the path
+A external library collection on the server's filesystem can be used, and these need to to be set in `Rprofile-tmp` and `Renivron-tmp` files.
+For example in `Rprofile-tmp` above, i set the default library to be  `/manitou/pmg/users/vss2134/RLib_singularity/ `, a location on my HPC.

-- Secondly(and more annoyingly) you can only have one instance of Rstudio server at a time.
+- you can only have one instance of Rstudio server at a time.
+This can be changes if you configure singularity to isolate the home directory, but this will cause you to lose any setting you have previouslt set in Rstudio.

+- connecting python via `reticulate` is challenging.
+The simplest way to is to hardcode the RETICULATE_PYTHON environment variable in the `Renviron-tmp` file, then rebuild the container.